tomerweller/tomerweller.github.io/_posts/2016-01-08-esp32-first-steps.md

 #### FreeRTOS

-Before programming this chip it's crucial to understand that, unlike other embedded systems, the ESP32 comes with a light operating system - FreeRTOS.
+Before programming this chip it's crucial to understand that, unlike other embedded systems, the ESP32 comes with a light operating system - [FreeRTOS][freertos].
 The following methods to program this chip don't replace the FreeRTOS firmware, but rather deploy applications for it to run.
 I imagine that in the near future we'll see other operating systems or no-os approaches for reprogramming these chips.

 There are currently two methods to program the ESP32: the ESP-IDF and the ESP32 arduino Core.